ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/model.md

 layout: "learningpathall"
 ---

 You can create and train a feedforward neural network to classify handwritten digits from the MNIST dataset.
-This dataset contains 70,000 images (60,000 training and 10,000 testing images) of handwritten numerals (0-9), each with dimensions of 28x28 pixels.
+This dataset contains 70,000 images, comprising 60,000 training and 10,000 testing images, of handwritten numerals (0-9), each with dimensions of 28x28 pixels.
 Some representative MNIST digits with their corresponding labels are shown below.

 ![img3](Figures/3.png)

-The neural network will begin with an input layer containing 28x28 = 784 input nodes, with each node accepting a single pixel from an MNIST image.
+The neural network begins with an input layer containing 28x28 = 784 input nodes, with each node accepting a single pixel from an MNIST image.

 Next, you will add a linear hidden layer with 96 nodes, using the hyperbolic tangent (tanh) activation function.
-To prevent overfitting, a dropout layer will be applied, randomly setting 20% of the nodes to zero.
+To prevent overfitting, a dropout layer is applied, randomly setting 20% of the nodes to zero.

 You will then include another hidden layer with 256 nodes, followed by a second dropout layer that again removes 20% of the nodes.
-Finally, the output layer will consist of ten nodes, each representing the probability of recognizing one of the digits (0-9).
+Finally, the output layer consists of ten nodes, each representing the probability of recognizing one of the digits (0-9).

 The total number of trainable parameters for this network is calculated as follows: